Planning a Wedding in 6 Months (Checklist & Tips)

 Getting clear on food & drink

-Speaking of vendors, now is also the time to finalise your food and drink requirements with your caterer and the folks who will be providing libation for your guests.
+Speaking of vendors, now is also the time to finalize your food and drink requirements with your caterer and the folks who will be providing libation for your guests.
 Here are a few things to consider in this regard:

 Food for thought